engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

     - Open `main.ino` in the Arduino IDE.

 3. **Upload Data to SPIFFS:**
-    - If you want to personalize the chatbort responses, prepare the `data` folder with your training data file (`trainingData.txt`) inside it.
+    - If you want to personalize the chatbot responses, prepare the `data` folder with your training data file (`trainingData.txt`) inside it.
 If not, just leave it like that.
     - Make sure it's formated like this:
       ```bash
       # [User message] -> [Bot's response]